amirHravan/foodie/readme.md

 - **Room**: A persistence library that provides an abstraction layer over SQLite to manage the local database efficiently.
 - **Coroutines**: Used for asynchronous programming, ensuring smooth and responsive user interactions.

-## 📖 Usage

-1. **Login**: Enter your university credentials (username and password) to log in.
-2. **Reserve**: Select meals for the upcoming week and confirm your reservation.
-3. **View Reservations**: Manage your current reservations in the app.
-4. **Profile**: Review personal information securely fetched from Samad servers.

 ## 🤝 Contributing

-We welcome contributions from the community!
+I welcome contributions!
 If you'd like to contribute, please check out the [CONTRIBUTING.md](contributing.md) for guidelines.

 ## 👨🏻‍💻 About the Author